plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 ---
 html_meta:
-  'description': 'How to write a volto-slate plugin' 'property=og:description': 'How to write a volto-slate plugin' 'property=og:title': 'Write a Volto-slate Plugin' 'keywords': 'Volto, Plone, frontend, React, slate, slate-react, volto-slate, plugins'
+  "description": "How to write a volto-slate plugin" "property=og:description": "How to write a volto-slate plugin" "property=og:title": "Write a Volto-slate Plugin" "keywords": "Volto, Plone, frontend, React, Slate, Slate-React, volto-slate, plugins"
 ---

 (writing-plugins-label)=